-Exercise 11: Check that a solution fulfills the discrete model
+Exercise 15: Check that a solution fulfills the discrete model

-Carry out all mathematical details to show that (112) is indeed a solution of the discrete model for a 2D wave equation with u=0 on the boundary.
+Carry out all mathematical details to show that (119) is indeed a solution of the discrete model for a 2D wave equation with u=0 on the boundary.
 One must check the boundary conditions, the initial conditions, the general discrete equation at a time level and the special version of this equation for the first time level.
-Filename: check_quadratic_solution.pdf.
+Filename: check\quadratic\solution.

-Project 12: Calculus with 2D/3D mesh functions
+Project 16: Calculus with 2D mesh functions

-The goal of this project is to redo Project 5 with 2D and 3D mesh functions $(f{i,j} \text{ and } f{i,j,k})$.
+The goal of this project is to redo Project 5 with 2D mesh functions $(f{i,j})$ .

 Differentiation.
-The differentiation results in a discrete gradient function, which in the 2D case can be represented by a three-dimensional array df[d,i,j] where d represents the direction of the derivative, and i,j is a mesh point in 2D (the 3D counterpart is df[d,i,j,k]).
+The differentiation results in a discrete gradient function, which in the 2D case can be represented by a three-dimensional array df[d,i,j] where d represents the direction of the derivative, and i,j is a mesh point in 2D.
+Use centered differences for the derivative at inner points and one-sided forward or backward differences at the boundary points.
+Construct unit tests and write a corresponding test function.